Alcoa Premiere: Overview

 Each episode presented a new story, with no overriding theme to the series as a whole.
 While some episodes were light entertainment, and at least one variety show was aired, the dramatic episodes often offered powerful stories on painful or controversial subjects as opposed to classic drama.
 The series showcased writers such as Ray Bradbury, Howard Rodman, Ernest Kinoy, Donald S. Sanford, Alfred Bester, and Gene L. Coon, amongst others.
 The program also featured actors such as James Stewart, John Wayne, Charlton Heston, James Whitmore, Maureen O'Sullivan, Arthur Kennedy and Ray Milland.
-Both Stewart and Wayne appeared in an episode directed by John Ford.
+Both Stewart and Wayne appeared in an episode directed by John Ford, "Flashing Spikes".

-The premiere telecast was "People Need People" about the rehabilitation of psychologically disturbed war veterans starring Lee Marvin and Arthur Kennedy and directed by Alex Segal.
+The premiere telecast, "People Need People" starred Lee Marvin and Arthur Kennedy.
+Alex Segal was its director.